dylanhross/rust_sheet/formulas.md

 ## Implementation Strategy
 - basic datatypes for tokens parsed from an expression
 - parsing function that parses an expression and creates tokens
+- take a vector of tokens and convert into a tree structure
+- compute the value of the expression by evaluating the tree from the bottom up